-All information included in the note was published or made publicly available on or before the 'cut-off' date in the country information section.
-Any event taking place or report/article published after this date is not included.
+All information included in the note was published or made publicly available on or before the 'cut-off' date(s) in the country information section.
+Any event taking place or report/article published after these date(s) is not included.